An upmarket urban area of Beijing has taken over from Wuhan as China’s most risky area for Covid-19.

 As an embassy and business district, Chaoyang is the focus of much of Beijing’s function as a capital city, and all quintessential experiences of Beijing as a modern metropolis are packed into a few tiny grids of streets there.

-Beijing’s glittering CBD, less than two kilometers west of Tiananmen Square, dominates Chaoyang’s cityscape, where popular tourist haunts, bars and entertainment strips like Sanlitun are also within walking distance, as are the embassies of most Western powers, including Washington’s new sprawling embassy compound.
+Beijing’s glittering CBD, less than two kilometers east of the Tiananmen Square, dominates Chaoyang’s cityscape, where popular tourist haunts, bars and entertainment strips like Sanlitun are also within walking distances, as are the embassies of most Western powers, including Washington’s new sprawling embassy compound.

 Yet a Chinese student fleeing the worsening pandemic in New York State has singlehandedly turned Chaoyang into a new incubating ground of more community infections after he returned to his home in the district at the end of March.